What is dabbing?

 Cannabis flower typically has a potency between 15-25% THC, but concentrates are usually in the 60-90% THC range, which means it doesn’t take much to get profoundly high.
 A sliver of dab, just one hit, can equal an entire joint or two and will hit you all at once.

-It’s always a good idea to start with a small dab and slowly increase the amount if comfortable to ensure a positive and comfortable experience.
+It’s always a good idea to start with a small dab and slowly increase the amount if you’re comfortable to ensure a positive experience.

-It’s important to always get cannabis products that have been lab-tested and approved in a legal market, and this is especially crucial with dabs, as many are made with solvents.
+It’s important to always get cannabis products that have been lab-tested and approved in a legal market, and this is especially crucial with dabs, as many are made with solvents, or chemicals.

 Solvents must be purged out of the final product, and legal markets have strict regulations on the amounts of residual solvents that can be in products before they can be sold.